-Vatican Museums, Courtyard of the pine cone, Galleries of Candelabras, Tapestries and Geographical Maps, the Raphael's rooms, Sistine Chapel, Saint Peter's Basilica and square, Pietà of Michelangelo
+Vatican Museums, Courtyard of the pine cone, Galleries of Candelabras, Tapestries and Geographical Maps, the Raphael's rooms, Sistine Chapel and Saint Peter's Basilica

 Discover with us the wonders of the Vatican Museums in the Vatican City State, the smallest country of the world, an independent entity from Italy since 1929.
 Entering the threshold of the museums will mean for you to cross the border and leave Italy.

 With this tour you experience the most relevant part of the State, some of the 54 sections and a little bit less than a 1000 rooms composing the Vatican Museums, one of the five most visited museums of the world with 6 millions of tourists every year, unique for the density of masterpieces, a chance to breath the genius of Raphael, Michelangelo, Botticelli, the most influential and representative artists of the Italian renaissance.